CHS Counseling Department

 Counseling Transparency

 Calhoun County ISD values parent partnership in student learning.
 We support parents as the primary educators of their children.
 As a parent, you have the right to review instructional materials.
-Through the links below, you can gain access or information about the verious instructional resources we utilize.
+Through the links below, you can gain access or information about the various instructional resources we utilize.

 -